Omega-Numworks/Omega-Guide/docs/cfw/install-epsilon-from-softloader.md

 :::caution

-The latest Epsilon version may not be safe, check the latest version [for n0110](https://my.numworks.com/firmwares/n0110/stable.json) (Logged in Numworks account requiered).
+The latest Epsilon version may not be safe, check the latest version.
 Latest known safe version: **21.2.0**

 :::